albheim/sciml2022project/README.md

 ```julia
 julia --project /path/to/this/repo /path/to/this/repo/training_*.jl
 ```
 where `*` is replaced with one of the three scripts.
+Alternatively, the scripts can be run manually in REPL.